How can I connect to the network?

 Certified IT staff will be able to find this for you, but in general an ethernet card hardware or adapter address (also called a MAC address) is a unique, 12-digit, hexadecimal (0-9, A-F) number assigned by the ethernet card's manufacturer.
 The address or string of characters may be formatted as shown in these examples: 0260.8C3B.7A21 or 02:60:8C:3B:7A:21 or 02-60-8C-3B-7A-21.
 Because it is unique world wide, it this address is used to identify your computer

 on the campus network.

 All systems, regardless of operating system, must be registered in order to be permitted access to the network.
 Users will be

 required to provide their device's hardware address when registering.

 The hardware address is often included in any documentation, labels or ordering information from the vendor or manufacturing company of a computer or device.
-If you do not have this information the address can be found when using the computer itself, please select the appropriate link below for step by step instructions.
+If you do not have this information the address can be found when using the computer itself, please see instructions on the wired network page for help.